BIOL275-MSUM/eda-NathanSnell1/README.md

     frequency of their occurrence.

 ## Results

+The results show that all three penguin species have a distribution that follows a normal curve.
+If we look at the clutch completion of each species, we see that the Gentoo penguin also has the highest proportion of incomplete clutches compared to the other two penguin species.

     ## # A tibble: 344 x 8
     ##    species island bill_length_mm bill_depth_mm flipper_length_… body_mass_g